CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 1. When you have finished experimenting, change the system prompt back to `You are an AI assistant that helps people find information.`

-## Experiment with model parameters
+## Task 3: Experiment with model parameters

 Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in *tokens*) and controlling how "creative" its responses can be.